 Abstract

-Hypercholesterolemia was induced in male guinea pigs after 6 days on a chow diet supplemented with 1.6% (wt/wt) cholesterol and 15% (wt/wt) corn oil.
+1. Hypercholesterolaemia was induced in male guinea pigs after 6 days on a chow diet supplemented with 1.6% (w/w) cholesterol and 15% (w/w) corn oil.
 Both the VLD (very-low-density) and LD (low-density) lipoproteins were increased in cholesterol-fed animals, although the low concentrations of HD (high-density) lipoproteins remained essentially unchanged.
-LD lipoproteins of d [density] 1.019-1.100 were the major class, accounting for 74% of the total substances of d < 1.100.
-Both VLD and LD lipoproteins exhibited alterations in their chemical composition, physical properties and apolipoprotein content.
-The VLD lipoproteins in cholesterolemic animals were rich in cholesterol (25.9%), deficient in protein (4.9%) and exhibited electrophoretic mobility > that of .beta.-globulin; their average particle size (64.5 nm) was larger than that in controls (46.3 nm).
-The LD lipoproteins in animals fed on the experimental diet were also richer in cholesterol (53.1%) and of larger diameter (24.3 nm) than in the control group (41.1%) and 21.4 nm, respectively).
-The apolipoprotein-B content of VLD and LD lipoproteins was elevated in cholesterolemic animals, particularly in the VLD class, where it represented 74.8% of the total protein moiety.
-Apo-VLD lipoprotein exhibited an increase from 6-19% in its complement of tetramethylurea-soluble apolipoproteins with low electrophoretic mobility (relative mobility < 0.29); this was primarily accounted for by apolipoproteins characterized by high arginine (7.2 and 6.4%, respectively) and glutamic acid (20.1 and 20.0%, respectively) contents.
-There was little change in the soluble apolipoproteins Of LD lipoproteins in hypercholesterolemic animals.
-These studies showed the response of the guinea pig to dietary fat and cholesterol to be distinct from that elicited by similar stimuli in the rabbit, rat, pig and dog.
+LD lipoproteins of d 1.019-1.100 were the major class, accounting for 74% of the total substances of d less than 1.100.
+2. Both VLD and LD lipoproteins exhibited alterations in their chemical composition, physical properties and apolipoprotein content.
+The VLD lipoproteins in cholesterolaemic animals were rich in cholesterol (25.9%), deficient in protein (4.9%) and exhibited electrophoretic mobility greater than that of beta-globulin; their average particle size (64.5 nm) was larger than that in controls (46.3 nm).
+The LD lipoproteins in animals fed on the experimental diet were also richer in cholesterol (53.1%) and of larger diameter (24.3 nm) than in the control group (41.1% and 21.4 nm respectively).
+3. The apolipoprotein-B content of both VLD and LD lipoproteins was elevated in cholesterolaemic animals, particularly in the VLD class, where it represented 74.8% of the total protein moiety.
+4. Apo-VLD lipoprotein exhibited an increase from 6 to 19% in its complement of tetramethylurea-soluble apolipoproteins with low electrophoretic mobility (relative mobility less than 0.29); this was primarily accounted for by apolipoproteins characterized by high arginine (7.2 and 6.4% respectively) and glutamic acid (20.1 and 20.0% respectively) contents.
+5. By contrast, there was little change in the soluble apolipoproteins of LD lipoproteins in hypercholesterolaemic animals.6.
+These studies show the response of the guinea pig to dietary fat and cholesterol to be distinct from that elicited by similar stimuli in the rabbit, rat, pig and dog.